kalavai-net/kalavai-client/docs/docs/petals.md

 # Public Petals Swarm: BitTorrent-style LLMs

 Contribute to the public Petals swarm and help deploy and fine tune Large Language Models across consumer-grade devices.
-See more about the Petals projecyt [here](https://github.com/bigscience-workshop/petals).
+See more about the Petals project [here](https://github.com/bigscience-workshop/petals).
 You'll get:

 - Eternal kudos from the community!
 - Access to all the models in the server
 - Easy access for inference (via Petals SDK and installation-free Kalavai endpoint).